DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-02-01-capping-funded-spaces.md

 - From this we gained a decision to go ahead with option 1 - do first digital changes ([see below the areas we identified to change](/register-for-an-npq/capping-funded-spaces/#areas-we-identified-as-a-priority-to-change-for-autumn-2024)).
 This would be achievable in the timeframe and give us the opportunity to monitor the changes during the first recruitment period, so we could ensure bigger changes were focussed on what was really needed.

 - We looked at the different points that a cap could be enforced (registration, acceptance, start declaration), and the for and against of each.
-We made the decision to use acceptance due to the limitations of the other two.
+We made the decision to use the point of acceptance due to the limitations of the other two.
 Capping at either registration or start declarations would require a better understanding of dropout to reduce the risk of under or overspend.

 - Due to commercial sensitivity, we were unable to talk to providers or NPQ participants during the discovery.
 Conversations were had with providers during Alpha.